December 21, 2022

 Bottom line: If your home has any kind of backflow prevention device installed on your home’s main water line, your home has a closed plumbing system.

 These “backflow prevention” devices stop the water from flowing out of your home’s plumbing and back into the municipal water lines.

 Backflow prevention devices are always connected to your main water shutoff valve.
 In Colorado, main water shutoffs are usually located:

 Note: It’s very rare for the main water shut off valve to be located outdoors in Colorado homes.

 You may have difficulty pinpointing the backflow prevention device on the main water line because these devices vary in appearance.
-However, most should look similar to this backflow prevention device.

 Note: Don’t have a backflow prevention device?
 Then you have an “open” plumbing system, which allows water to flow back into the city’s water lines as it expands, preventing high water pressure situations.
 While expansion tanks aren’t required for open water systems, you could still benefit from one.
 Ask a plumber if you should still consider installing an expansion tank.